 One of the things that makes Boston Dynamics unique is the ambition to build dynamically stable, legged machines.
 Marc Raibert began tackling this problem before anyone else in the world.
 And we’ve been at it since, almost 35 years.
 We’ve been inspired by and worked towards this goal for so long that we have invented techniques to make robots work that you can’t find in any textbook or technical article.
 The result is that we now know how to build walking machines of any size, shape, actuator style or powerplant.
 These unique designs enable our robots to conquer terrains inaccessible to others, and perform automated tasks in unstructured environments.

 Spot is a powerful, 65 lb. industrial robot.
 It is intended for industrial and commercial use, by individuals with proper training who operate it in accordance with its user guide.
 This version is not intended for use in the home, or by children or others who cannot operate it responsibly.
-However, we may explore consumer-facing applications of a future variant of this robot as early as 2022.
+However, we may explore consumer-facing applications of a future variant of this robot or others.

 Our robots are designed and perfected in our office in Waltham, Massachusetts and are made in the United States.